-In my Seattle apartment, I moved into a lovely studio apartment in a 100 year old brick building located near the waterfront.
-It had high ceilings, hardwood floors, a clawfoot bathtub, and… dated overhead lights with bright polished brass bases.
+In Seattle, I moved into a lovely studio apartment in a 100 year old brick building located near the waterfront.
+It had high ceilings, hardwood floors, a clawfoot bathtub, and… early-90’s builders grade overhead lights with offensively bright polished brass bases.
 Although I imagine few guests noticed, the antique gold highlights in my decorating scheme felt dissonant next to the polished brass of the light fixture.
 Thankfully, I had an idea for how to conceal the ugly light fixture without removing or dismantling the light.

 Today I’m demonstrating step by step how I covered my rental apartment’s lighting with a drum shade modified to provide full coverage and transform an ugly rental’s lighting into a sleek modern fixture with NO tools required.
 The shade also softens the light in the room, and works well combined with lamps or, my personal go-to, a chandelier converted to a plug in lamp attached to the ceiling, cord swagged, and connected to a remote switch.

 Supplies Needed to Upgrade Rental Lighting:

-- drum shade, larger than existing light fixture.
+- drum shade, larger than the existing light fixture.

 - 1 roll of parchment paper – as wide as your shade’s smaller opening (you may have to get extra wide parchment paper)

 - hot glue & glue gun

 - floral wire (I used standard green, but I’ve since discovered white floral wire, which would be better for this project.)

 - Something sharp- awl, large gauge sewing needle, or even a drill and small drill bit

 - (optional) Fray Check to prevent unraveling.